Honduras Travel Security

 In 2019, gang violence on public transports claimed the life of 75 people between a taxi, bus drivers, and passengers.
 It is known that criminals travel on regular basis on buses committing criminal acts with impunity along the way.

-Civil unrest in Tegucigalpa and other parts of Honduras it’s nearly a daily occurrence.
+Civil unrest is common.
 While most protests are peaceful, violence can erupt at a moment notice, mostly spurred by the outrage against government corruption, controversial education reforms, and allegations of involvement in drug trafficking and gang violence.
 It is crucial for travelers unfamiliar with the environment, to avoid protests and even small gatherings to minimize risks.

 Ethnic and indigenous communities, mostly located in remote areas clashed in the past over land ownership and natural resource allocation.
 The government was unable to intervene to restore order not to provide medical assistance, which nonexistent in the majority of these territories.